 There have been two mainstream movies from Hollywood in 1953 and 2005, the latter, directed by Stephen Spielberg and starring Tom Cruise.
 Both movies were set in America and featured a contemporary setting.
 A very interesting take n Wells’ novel was the best-selling musical concept album by Jeff Wayne (1978) which featured the voices of Richard Burton and David Essex.

 In the spring of 2017, the BBC announced that in 2018 it would be producing an Edwardian period, three-episode mini-series adaptation.
 As we move towards the end of 2019, we are at last able to view this version.
-Whatever its reception, that fact that it will be shown on prime time television underlines the continuing fascination with this engrossing classic science fiction saga.
+Whatever its reception, the fact that it will be shown on prime-time television underlines the continuing fascination with this engrossing classic science fiction saga.

 Image: ‘The Martian’, Woking.
 Credit: ZRyzner / Shutterstock.com